 Press release from the Volvo Environment Prize Foundation

-Several internationally prominent scientists serve on the Volvo Environment Prize jury.
+The Volvo Environment Prize jury consists of several leading international researchers.
 Their citation says, in part: